 Di Marco began his career at textile company GFT in Japan, before serving in a variety of senior roles at Prada Japan, Ltd. He was appointed chairman and chief executive of Prada America, Corp in 1994.
 From 1999, di Marco served as the chairman and chief executive of Celine, a role he held until he became senior vice president of marketing and communications at Louis Vuitton Americas.

-Di Marco is in a relationship with Gucci’s outgoing creative director Frida Giannini , who will step down in February.
+Di Marco is married to Gucci’s former creative director Frida Giannini .
 The couple have a daughter together.